leoncasba/leoncasba/README.md

 ## Hi there 👋

-I've been working for the last 5 years in e-commerce and IT Consulting environments taking diverse data roles as: Data Analyst, BI Analyst and Data Engineer.
+I've been working for the last 5 years in e-commerce and IT Consulting environments taking diverse data roles as: Data Analyst, Data Engineer and ETL Developer.

 **My current Tech Tool Box includes:**
 - ☁️ Cloud: Azure.